Panmoni/yapbay-api/docs/notes.md

 ## restart
 clear db to start over

+escrow monitoring service will keep throwing errors until I clear the db and start over

 ## Testing
 update frontend, then create some new escrows, then npm run test:escrow-monitoring to test on both